DJSchaffner/aoe2de_patcher/README.md

 This whole process takes a while to finish!

 # Notes
-This project is not done yet.
-There may be bugs and issues and it's possible not everything is working as intended.
-If you encounter any bugs please open a Ticket with the bug you encountered and a short desceription how it occured.

 While it is possible to patch from an old version to the most recent one I do suggest to just use the steam "Verify integrity of game cache" functionality just to be extra safe.

 Your login creedentials will not be stored for later use.

-The downloaded files are from steam directly and not hosted by me.

-**Future features**
+For now, try to avoid closing the program via task manager while it is downloading.
+Currently I have not found a way to guarantee that downloads will be stopped after doing so!

+# Future features
 - Further improve the update process (Only update the files that need updating)
 - Add toggle for Enhanced graphics pack (Warn people because thats a lot of data)
 - Maybe add a \<cancel> button
 - Make backups optional

+*The downloaded files are from steam directly and not hosted by me.*

+*This project is not done yet.
+There may be bugs and issues and it's possible not everything is working as intended.
+If you encounter any bugs please open a Ticket with the bug you encountered and a short desceription how it occured.*